 The Wales Slate bid was first submitted to the Westminster Government’s Department of Culture, Media and Sport (DCMS) in 2009 when it was placed on the tentative list for submission to UNESCO by the UK government.

 After a lengthy submission process, it was announced in 2018 that the slate landscape around Gwynedd will be the UK’s preferred nomination for Unesco World Heritage site status.
-The bid will be formally presented to Unesco in 2019 with a decision due two years later.
+The bid will be formally presented to Unesco in 2019 with a decision made in 2021.
+We are delighted to confirm that the submission was inscribed in July 2021, and we are now a component part of a World Heritage Site.